Adam-Kulju/Patricia/README.md

 # Datagen

 Patricia has support for data generation; in order to compile the datagen script, run `make datagen` in the `engines` directory.
-This will give you an executable named `data`; run `./data [number of threads]` to start datagen, and exit the process whenever you want with Ctr-C.
+This will give you an executable named `data`; run `./data [number of threads] [optional EPD opening book]` to start datagen, and exit the process whenever you want with Ctr-C.

 <br/><br/>